-After that satisfying meal we had with not-so-satisfying attitude from “ate” (but hey, glad your Eel has already lifted my mood and won’t be affected by your tantrums :P).
+After that satisfying meal we had a not-so-satisfying attitude from “ate” (but hey, glad your Eel has already lifted my mood and won’t be affected by your tantrums :P).
 Off we went to Sensoji Temple and Nakamise shopping street, a long shopping street connecting to Senso-ji Temple in Asakusa where you can find souvenirs and Japanese snacks.

 This is where I bought my babies.

 My plan was to bring home any items of mameshiba, but I failed.
 I asked where I could find one, but the vendor said “It was hard to find because it’s already old.” 🙁 Sadly.
 But hey, I got Koro Sensei from Assassination Classroom.
 How did I find him?
-A group of student unanimously say “So Kawaii” while pointing at Koro Sensei. .
+A group of students unanimously say “So Kawaii” while pointing at Koro Sensei. .

 Because I felt so sick, I didn’t join Maine to meet his travbuddy friend.
 Apparently, we didn’t get to experience the revolving sushi!
 Too bad, isn’t it?
 I’m not feeling well and even bought a 1000 yen worth of medicine to make me feel better.
-I knew my immune system is working on it because I feel so hot.
+I knew my immune system was working on it because I felt so hot.
 Thank you, my little minions inside me.
 You rock!
-We had an assumption that it was a hay fever, since I’m okay when we left Manila.
+We had an assumption that it was hay fever, since I’m okay when we left Manila.
 So I did a little research about it when we got home.
 Symptoms include: